PnS2018/pns2018.github.com/session_05.md

 __Remark__: In the domain of Deep Learning, we rarely use the image that has the resolution higher than `250x250`.
-Usually, we will rescale and subsample them so that we would not have to process every details of the picture.
+Usually, we will rescale and subsample them so that we would not have to process every detail of the picture.
 We also suggest that for your projects, you can cut the unnecessary parts, rescale the image or select only the regions of interests.